BBC Janala: Mojay Mojay Shekha

-BBC Janala: Mojay Mojay Shekha (বিবিসি জানালা মজায় মজায় শেখা; 'BBC Window Learning with Fun') is a Bangladeshi prime time light entertainment educational game show with comedy sketches for English education.
-The show was produced by the BBC and broadcast over two series on Bangladesh Television from 16 October 2010 until 7 June 2012.
+BBC Janala: Mojay Mojay Shekha (বিবিসি জানালা মজায় মজায় শেখা; English: BBC Window Learning with Fun) is a Bangladeshi prime-time educational game show with comedy sketches for English learning.
+The show was produced by the BBC and aired over two series on Bangladesh Television from 16 October 2010 to 7 June 2012.

 Overview

-BBC Janala Mojay Mojay Shekha is an educational game show teaching English which seeks to motivate audiences to learn English through fun.
+BBC Janala Mojay Mojay Shekha is an educational game show teaching English that seeks to motivate audiences to learn English through fun.
 The game show has a partner programme Bishaash, a supernatural detective drama series.

 The game show is hosted by Rumana Malik Munmun.
 In series two, "Raisa in Bangladesh" features Farzana Dua Elahe and Suzana Ansar as they visit their family and business interests around Bangladesh.

 The 24-part first series was aimed at a young audience.
-There were techniques including role playing where contestants converse in English.
-The 16-part second series had a different appearance, style and pace.
+There were techniques, including role-playing, where contestants converse in English.
+The 16-part second series had a different appearance, style, and pace.